- Oops!Something went wrong.Please try again later.

-Quality and value are two of the most important drivers of stock market returns - yet many investors fail to take them seriously.
-At a time of deep economic uncertainty, using these two powerful factors to find stocks could help you navigate market volatility.
+Quality and value are two important drivers of stock market returns - yet many investors fail to take them seriously.
+At a time of economic uncertainty, using these two powerful factors to find stocks could help you navigate market volatility.

-The Robert Half International Inc share price has moved by 16.7% over the past three months and it’s currently trading at 55.35.
-But what's interesting about this share is its strong exposure to those all-important profit drivers of high quality and a relatively cheap valuation.
+The Dick's Sporting Goods Inc share price has moved by -12.5% over the past three months and it’s currently trading at $101.2.
+But what's interesting about this share is its potential exposure to the influential profit drivers of high quality and a relatively cheap valuation.

-This matter because at a time when many investors are on the lookout for cheap shares, it's essential to know the difference between a genuine bargain and a value trap.
+This matters because at a time when many investors are on the lookout for cheap shares, it's important to know the difference between a genuine bargain and a value trap.
 The secret is that it's often the quality of the stock that makes all the difference.

 Here's where that difference shows up: